linkslice/ZenPackers/4x_daemons.rst

-16 Zenoss 4.X Core Daemons – InComplete List of all ZenOSS Process
+16 Zenoss 4.X Core Daemons – Incomplete List
 ==================================================================

 Zenoss Core has lot of daemons that can be used for various purpose.